jkim1108/xresearch/README.md

 ------------------------------------------------------------------------------

-HOW TO USE
+HOW TO RUN

 1. Build the project using build.sh
 2. Run ./main.o PARAM_FILE
-3. It will write a kernel matrix file in result/PARAM_FILE(can be directly loaded from python numpy)
+3. It will write a kernel matrix file in result/PARAM_FILE(it can be directly loaded from python numpy)

 ------------------------------------------------------------------------------